Xachaeus/Personal-Portfolio/Tile Engine/README.txt

 projects; it is object-oriented, meaning other developers could subclass the necessary objects for the engine to tweak and tailor the exact information they need for their games.

+The project required me to utilize several of the concepts I had learned in my CISC 220: Data Structures, such as efficiently allocating and deallocating memory for the world, and developing an algorithm to discern which tiles to process on a given frame.
+It was a fun project that I plan to build on in the future and possibly use for a future game.